Trademark Infringement Penalties

 Depending on how extensively a trademark was violated, trademark infringement penalties can vary from case to case.

-A trademark owner that wants to protect their rights must continuously monitor their mark to make sure it is not being used by third parties.
+A trademark owner who wants to protect their rights must continuously monitor their mark to make sure it is not being used by third parties.
 If a trademark owner is not diligent about defending their intellectual property, the originality of their mark may be diluted, and they may lose exclusive rights to their mark.

 When a trademark owner detects an unlawful usage of their trademark, they can respond by sending a cease and desist letter.
 These letters can be the first step toward negotiating an end of the unapproved usage of your trademark, which is preferable to litigation.
 After receiving the cease and desist letter, the infringer may agree to alter their marketing materials to avoid a lawsuit.

-If you have registered your trademark with the USPTO, you can bring a civil lawsuit against the person violating your mark and request that the court grant an injunction, which is a type of court order that commands the defendant stop using your mark.
+If you have registered your trademark with the USPTO, you can bring a civil lawsuit against the person violating your mark and request that the court grant an injunction, which is a type of court order that commands the defendant to stop using your mark.
 Once an injunction has been ordered, the violator must either alter their trademark or stop doing business altogether.

 When the owner of a registered trademark sues the person infringing on their mark, it's possible that the court may award monetary damages.
 These civil damages are determined based on the losses suffered by the trademark holder.
 When it is ruled that the violation of the trademark was intentional, the court may award damages that greatly exceed the actual amount of profits lost.

 Trademark lawsuits are often very expensive, both in terms of attorney's fees and court costs.
-If the decision favors the plaintiff, the court may require the defendant to pay for the plaintiffs' attorney and court costs.
+If the decision favors the plaintiff, the court may require the defendant to pay for the plaintiff's attorney and court costs.
 To avoid paying these costs, most defendants will attempt to negotiate a settlement instead of going to trial.

 There are also several severe criminal and civil penalties that can result from a trademark violation, particularly if the infringer was using the mark to sell counterfeit items.